moxious/gdelt/README.md

 # GDELT

-This repo provdies for a repeatable method of loading Google's GDELT dataset into Neo4j.
+This repo provides for a repeatable method of loading Google's GDELT dataset into Neo4j.

 If you don't know what GDELT is, that's the place to start: